 But here in the States horse breeding is not a government enterprise, and so unless you personally have a structured training regime, and competition schedule of your own, and the money to fund it, your inspection high scorer will never reach its potential.
 It might be a far better horse than those that make it through the European system in Europe, but in the States you are on your own to provide the next steps in the development of your stock.

 Performance in our sports are the proof of our breeding decisions, and it has always been so here in America.
-Our racing industries are free enterprise and the proof of a potential sire is shown at the tracks.
+Our racing industries are free enterprises and the proof of a potential sire is shown at the tracks.
 Our sport horses, traditionally called Hunters, were always trained and competed by their owners, proven in our various sports, hunting, steeplechasing, show jumping, horse shows, cross country trials etc. But it is always the individual, the breeder or competitor who pays the way.
 And unfortunately most of us cannot afford to play at the highest levels of our sport; we just don't have the resources to fund the trip.

 But there is some good news for you coming from a 2010 Thoroughbred study done by Dr. Robert Losey and team, found in "Indentifying Broodmare Prospects for an Elite Broodmare Band".
 They discovered in evaluating large populations of racers, that a good performer, NO MATTER THE LEVEL, is a good candidate for breeding stock.
 They also found that a poor performer, no matter the level, is to be avoided.